 Other heroes decide that what matters is that the outcome of their actions is globally good, or that the methods they follow are virtuous, and leave it to others to worry about introspective stuff like motivations and hypocrisy and so on.

 Fairly common in the Action Hero, especially in the Eighties, and the Bad Ass.
 If they've dropped a Bond One-Liner, even with a straight face, you know they fit here.
 See also Serial-Killer Killer; Wife-Basher Basher.
-Compare In Harm's Way for those who merely like the feeling of being in constant danger.
+Sub-Trope of Blood Knight though not all blood knights limit themselves to "smiting" only evil people, and In Harm's Way for those who merely like the feeling of being in constant danger.

 open/close all folders